cypress-io/cypress-documentation/source/guides/guides/parallelization.md

   ```

     {% note info %}
     Running tests in parallel requires the `--record` {% url "flag" command-line#cypress-run %} be passed.
-This ensures Cypress can properly collect the data needed to parallelize future run.
-This also gives you the full benefit of seeing the results of the parallelization in our {% url "Dashboard Service" dashboard-service %}.
+This ensures Cypress can properly collect the data needed to parallelize future runs.
+This also gives you the full benefit of seeing the results of your parallelized tests in our {% url "Dashboard Service" dashboard-service %}.
 If you have not set up your project to record, check out our {% url "setup guide" dashboard-service#Setup %}.
     {% endnote %}

 # CI parallelization interactions